opensource-construction/communication/README.md

 # project facilitation
 ## blackboard

-Communication
-Tech radar (at least one new entry every month, one tech story every month) Project stories (one story every month)
-General updates to website (maintenance like SEO optimisation and content management) Events
-Update to planned events
-Outlook to upcoming opportunities
-Project Facilitation
-new project requests, Updates on “Blackboard”
-Budget
+# budget
-Update to budget and potential new partnerships
+> update to budget and potential new partnerships